bogdan/blog/_posts/2012-07-30-postgresql-full-text-search-solr.markdown

 end
 {% endhighlight %}

-Sunspot gives a nice DSL that overlaps with SQL in many things (e.g. [comparation operators](https://github.com/sunspot/sunspot/wiki/Scoping-by-attribute-fields)), while postgres lets use SQL - language you should know already.
+Sunspot gives a nice DSL that overlaps with SQL in many things (e.g. [comparison operators](https://github.com/sunspot/sunspot/wiki/Scoping-by-attribute-fields)), while postgres lets use SQL - language you should know already.

 There is also easy to spot that Solr and Sunspot tool chain brings more features to you out of the box.
 But this is where Solr advantages ends.

 ## Deployment and Testing

-Solr is a standalone application and you need to take care about the following facts:

-Solr configuration is a part of a code since some search business logic depends on it.
+Solr is a standalone application and you need to take care about Solr configuration.
+It is a part of a code since some search business logic depends on it.
 This might require:

 * different solr config files across different branches
 * test suite that covers some config options